varennes/particletrack/README.md

 ## Output

 At each time-step `nt` the emergent chemotaxis and many wrongs total polarization are stored in `timePolarEC(:,nt)` and `timePolarMW(:,nt)`, respectively.
 The averaged over all `ntTotal` time-steps is output from the program by the `wrtPlrECMW` subroutine.
-At the end of each instance the subroutine `wrtPlrECMW` the total mean polarization vector for emergent chemotaxis and many wrongs are written to the files `ec###.dat` and `mw###.dat`.
+At the end of each instance the subroutine `wrtPlrECMW` is called, and the total mean polarization vector for emergent chemotaxis and many wrongs are written to the files `ec###.dat` and `mw###.dat`.